Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Properties of IFE Functions

 \subsection{The $H^1$ IFE Functions}

+We first recall the trace inequalities for the $H^1$ IFE functions. \begin{lemma}[A trace inequality for $H^1$ IFE functions~\cite{2015LinLinZhang}] For each interface element $K$ and its edge $e$, there holds

+\LC{where the constant hidden in $\lesssim$ is independent of the location of the interface.} \end{lemma} \RG{Result \eqref{IFE trace eq0} is non-trivial in the sense that the hidden constant may depend on the interface location if classic tools are applied on each subelement.
+In particular, the constant may blow up when the cut subelement is degenerated.
+We refer readers to \cite[Section 3.1]{2015LinLinZhang} for a detailed proof.
+Heuristically for IFE functions, $\nabla v_h$ is a piecewise constant, and \eqref{IFE trace eq0} is possible through scaling arguments.
+For IVE function $v_h$, however, such trace result may not be easy to establish as $\nabla v_h$ is non-polynomial in general and extra geometric conditions are needed, cf. \cite{chen2018some}.
+This is also the case for the $\bfH(\curl)$ IFE functions given in Lemma \ref{lem_trace_inequa}.}

-Let us first discuss the approximation results for the projection $\Pi_K$ defined by \eqref{eq:ife-projection_1}.
+Let us then discuss the approximation results for the projection $\Pi_K$ defined by \eqref{eq:ife-projection_1}.
 Similar to the standard $H^1$ projection, with the known approximation results for IFE interpolations in the literature~\cite{Guo;Lin:2019immersed,guzman2017finite}, the results for $\Pi_K$ may directly follow from the best approximation property of the projection.
-However, we shall see that the analysis further demands the approximation of each polynomial component of $\Pi_K$ on the whole element $K$.
-To this end, with a slight abuse of notation, we consider the two polynomial Sobolev extensions of $\Pi_K u|_{K^{\pm}}$ defined on the entire element $K$
+However, we shall see that the analysis further demands the approximation of each polynomial component of $\Pi_Ku$ on the whole element $K$. \LC{Recall that $\Pi_K u$ is piecewise linear in $K^{\pm}$ satisfying the jump condition \eqref{eq:jump-1}.} With a slight abuse of notation, we consider the two polynomial extensions of $\Pi_K u|_{K^{\pm}}$ defined on the entire element $K$